 Custom solutions for your unique risks, assets and lifestyle.

-High net worth insurance throughout California.
+High net worth insurance throughout California, Nevada, and Utah.

 People with large assets have unique risks.
 High net worth insurance is a customized policy type that protects clients from these risks—from home insurance to travel insurance and much more.

 Despite the name, high net worth insurance isn’t simply a variation on ordinary personal insurance with higher coverage limits and higher premiums.
 Instead, it’s about recognizing that people with large assets have unique needs.

 One way high net worth insurance responds to this challenge is by bringing multiple areas of coverage and expertise together into a comprehensive insurance solution based on your individual needs.
 This usually includes coverage for your home(s), vehicles, travel and even life insurance.